rgj40q/laughing-succotash/doc.md

 where V is verb, S is subject, or the first argument, and O is object, or the second argument.
 One may drop neither subject, nor object, which are all obligatory.
 One may use dummy noun 'une' instead to leave an argument unspecified.
 * *te une amiza e te une amiaza* 'Love and be loved!'

-The sentence may be extended with adverb type A phrase in any place before, after, and between arguments and verb, e.g.:
+The sentence may be extended with adverb phrase in any place before, after, and between arguments and verb, e.g.:
 * *maximen me te amit* 'I love you very much.'
 * *me maximen te amit* 'I love you very much.'
 * *me te maximen amit* 'I love you very much.'